wellsaid-labs/tts-evaluation/docs/KUBERNETES_DEPLOYMENT.md

     1. Pick the `Standard cluster` template on the left hand side.
     1. Ensure that the `Maintenance window` is set to 3:00am under `Availability, networking, security, and additional features`.
-    1. Name the cluster at the top of the form.
-The name should describe properties of the cluster like compute resources, region, usage, etc.
     1. Create a `Node pool` for worker and master nodes.
 The worker and master likely do not need default 100GB disk size.
 The worker likely has an optimized architecture that it runs most quickly on.
     1. Pick the required computer resources for this deployment.
-    1. Expand the `Advanced options` section.
-Google has some suggestions marked by an exclamation mark, so follow them.
 1. Assuming GKE is installed on your system.
 Log into your cluster via:
    ```bash
    gcloud container clusters get-credentials yourclustername --zone=yourclusterzone